aspnetboilerplate/aspnetboilerplate/doc/WebSite/Audit-Logging.md

 The auditing system uses **IAuditingStore** to save audit information.
-While you can implement it in your own way, it's fully implemented in the **module-zero** project.
+While you can implement it in your own way, it's fully implemented in the **Module Zero** project.
 If you don't implement it, SimpleLogAuditingStore is used and it writes audit information to the [log](/Pages/Documents/Logging).